Stationary rotating black holes in theories with gravitational Chern-Simons Lagrangian term: Stationary rotating black holes in

 \subsubsection{gCS terms and interior of black holes}

-Here we pause for the moment to address an interesting issue raised in \cite{Solodukhin:2005ah} on the basis of 3-dimensional analysis, which can be put as a question ``Does gravitational Chern-Simons terms see interior of black holes?".
+Here we pause for the moment to address an interesting issue raised in \cite{Solodukhin:2005ah} on the basis of 3-dimensional analysis, which can be put as a question ``Does gravitational Chern-Simons terms see the interior of black holes?".
 We shall argue here that in $D>3$ the answer is negative, and that the apparently positive answer in $D=3$ is probably a coincidence.

 Let us first state the issue.
 It is known that in $D=3$ the Hilbert-Einstein action supplemented with a negative cosmological constant term leads to the BTZ solutions \cite{Banados:1992wn} describing stationary rotating black holes.
 The difference with our problem, aside from the number of dimensions, is the presence of the negative cosmological constant term $\Lambda = - 1/\ell^2$ (which is necessary in $D=3$ if we want to have black hole solutions at all) implying that BTZ solutions are asymptotically AdS.
-Including a gCS Lagrangian term in $D=3$ does not affect stationary rotating black hole solutions (they are still BTZ) but does change the entropy, which can be written in the form \cite{Solodukhin:2005ah} (in Appendix \ref{app:BTZ} one can find a short review of $D=3$ case)
+Including a gCS Lagrangian term in $D=3$ does not affect stationary rotating black hole solutions (they are still BTZ) but does change the entropy, which can be written in the form \cite{Solodukhin:2005ah}

-where $\ell$ is the standard parametrization of the cosmological constant, $A_-$ is the area of the inner horizon, and $j$ is angular momentum parameter We see that the gCS contribution to the entropy is divided into two parts, one coming from Einstein-Hilbert action and depending only on a geometrical property (area) of the (outer) event horizon, and one coming from gCS Lagrangian term and depending only on a geometrical property (again area) of the inner horizon.
-In \cite{Solodukhin:2005ah} it was speculated that this may not be coincidental but indicates that a gCS term ``seems to see interior of the black hole''.
+where $A_-$ is the area of the inner horizon, and $j$ is angular momentum parameter.
+The second term comes from the gCS entropy term and we see that it depends only on a geometrical property (proper area) of the inner horizon.
+In \cite{Solodukhin:2005ah} it was speculated that this may not be coincidental but indicates that a gCS term may see interior of the black hole.

-We investigate here the same assertion in $D>3$.
-As a warm-up, let us see what happens when one or more angular momenta vanish.
-Applying the general analysis of Sec. \ref{sec:eom}, we know that when two or more angular momenta vanish, (i) the solution is unchanged, so it is given by the corresponding Myers-Perry metric (\ref{mpbh}) (with two or more parameters $a_i$ vanishing), (ii) $S_{\mathrm{gCS}} = 0$.
-From (i) and (\ref{rootsprod}) it follows that radius and area of inner horizon vanish.
-This, combined with (ii), shows that (\ref{entD3}) is true in this case.
-However, we shall now show that this is not true for generic angular momenta when $S_{\mathrm{gCS}} \ne 0$.
-We note that in $D>3$ it is impossible to have $\delta g_{\alpha\beta} = 0$ while at the same time $S_{\mathrm{gCS}} \ne 0$, a situation present for $D=3$ BTZ black holes.
-It is this fact that makes the analysis more complicated, and in fact we are forced to turn to a perturbative expansion.

-We treat the gCS coupling $\lambda$ as a perturbation parameter.
-In this way a solution for the metric to (\ref{eomD7})-(\ref{cD7}) can be expanded as